score-spec/docs/content/en/docs/How to/github.md

 - /docs/tutorials/github/
 ---

-You can use any Score implementation CLI in your GitHub Action workflows, for example, when you make a code change, and you want the Humanitec Platform Orchestrator to deploy your code to a new environment.
+You can use any Score implementation CLI in your GitHub Action workflows, for example, when you make a code change, and you want to deploy your code to a new environment in a specific platform.

 The following is a guide to setting up the Score implementation CLI in your GitHub Action workflows.

-For the Score GitHub Action, see [Setup Score](https://github.com/score-spec/setup-score).
+For the Score GitHub Action, see [Setup Score](https://github.com/marketplace/actions/setup-score-environment).

 ## Usage